MahanSharifi/CONGESTION-CONTROLLED-PIPELINED-RDT-PROTOCOL-OVER-UDP/README.md

 below).
 For data packets, seqnum is the modulo 32 sequence number of the packet.
 The seqnum of the SYN packet and the first data packet should be zero.
 For ACK packets, seqnum is the sequence number of the packet being acknowledged.
 The length field specifies the number of characters carried in the data field.
-It should be in the range of 0 to 500.
-The data string should be exactly length bytes long.
-For EOT, SYN and ACK packets, length should be set to zero.
+It will be in the range of 0 to 500.
+The data string is be exactly length bytes long.
+For EOT, SYN and ACK packets, length is be set to zero.
 A reference implementation of the packet format is provided to you as a Python 3 file named “packet.py”.

 #Sender